 The result is a partially transparent Idaho, which lets some of the Bing background layer be seen.
+We have zoomed out slightly in the illustration above to show more of the surrounding map.
 This is a subtle effect that provides better visual context than a completely opaque area for Idaho.
 We Shift-click the Map tab to undock the map window.

 We can move the undocked map window around on our Windows desktop and resize it as we like.